StevenClontz/escape-pod-puzzlehunt-2016/pages/4-joe-davis-stadium.md

 more than our **military**.
 When Joe Davis Stadium was operational, various members of the military were given a discount.
 Leave it to the Soviets to use this information against us!
-Our sources say that to reveal the **final Soviet codeword**, you must somehow criss-cross nine words related to military on the ticket booth sign within the grid on **Puzzle D**: ACTIVE through VETERANS.
+Our sources say that to reveal the **final Soviet codeword** in **Puzzle D**, you must somehow **criss-cross** the first nine words related to military on the ticket booth sign: "ACTIVE" through "VETERANS".
 Furthermore, you'll need to use a well-known **tactile writing system** which replaces each letter with a 2x3 grid of pips, AND you'll need to **rotate the grid** to write